-With these requirements, PacketCable video devices are able to interoperate with 3GPP mobile devices supporting H.264/AVC Baseline Profile Level 1b, which is recommended for 3GPP packet-switched conversational multimedia services [TS 26.235] and 3GPP packet-switched streaming services [TS 26.234].
+With these requirements, PacketCable video devices are able to interoperate with 3GPP mobile devices supporting H.264/AVC Baseline Profile Level 1b, which is recommended for 3GPP packet-switched conversational multimedia services [TS 26.235] and H.264/AVC Baseline Profile Level 1.2, which is recommended for 3GPP packet-switched streaming services [TS 26.234].
 The same requirements apply to 3GPP2.